 arise, the asset and related income are recognized in the period in which the change occurs.

-Revenue is recognized when the company satisfies a performance obligation by transferring a
+Revenue is recognized when the Company substantially satisfied its performance obligation

-satisfied at the point of time when the customer obtains controls of the asset.
+Performance obligations are satisfied at the pomt of time when the customer obtains controls

 Revenue is measured based on transaction price, which is the fair value of the consideration

-received or receivable, stated net of discounts, returns and Goods and Sendee tax.
-Transaction
+received or receivable, stated net of discounts, returns and value added tax.
+Transaction price

-price is recognised based on the price specified in the contract, net of the estimated sales
+is recognised based on the price specified in the contract, net of the estimated sales incentives

-incentives/ discounts.
-Accumulated experience is used to estimate and provide for the
+/ discounts.
+Accumulated experience is used to estimate and provide for the discounts/ right

-Dividend income is recognised in profit or loss on the date on wdiich the Group’s right to
+Dividend income is recognised in profit or loss on the date on which the Group's right to

 Interest Income mainly comprises of interest on Margin money deposit with banks relating to